web-extend/web-extend/docs/guide/migration/crxjs.md

 ## Updating mainfest

-The `mainfest` file in CRXJS is also supported in WebExtend.
+The `mainfest` file in CRXJS is also supported in Bext.
 For adaption, you need to modify all `*.html` entry points to `*.js` entry points.

 Example.